cipher1x1/cipher1x1/README.md

 ## $whoami 🖥️

 Hi there, I'm Jayse.
 A CTF player and hobbyist security researcher.
+I enjoy figuring out how things break and how to prevent them from breaking.

-- 📖 Currently studying for OSCP and CPTS
+- 📖 Currently working on: Homelab writeups, studying for OSCP and CPTS
 - 💬 The languages I am most proficient in are python and bash.
 - 🧠 I am incredibly experienced in Linux system administration
 - 🔭 I may publish write ups on CTF challenges or PoCs for certain CVEs